blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </code>
 </pre>

-<p class="alert alert-warning">Depending on your application, the Save step may cause a duplicate entry or error dialog to appear in the application.
+<p class="alert alert-warning">The Save step may cause a duplicate entry or error dialog.
 If this occurs, we advise adding a unique stamp to the last name of your constituent's values as shown above.</p>

-<p>The test passes now!</p>
+<p>The test passes now.</p>

 <p>![TODO](/assets/img/CustomFields/PassingTest.PNG)</p>
 </li>